sez11a/liferay-docs/userGuide/en/chapters/05-web-content-management.markdown

 - Features of Liferay WCM
 - Simple content creation
 - Publishing content
-- Structures and Templates
-- Permissions
-- Tags and Categories
-- Staging and Workflow
+- Workflow
+- Site memberships

 As you'll see, Liferay's WCM is a full-featured solution for managing your web site.
 We'll start with an overview of what it has to offer, and then we'll dive down into its features.